Another Oil Rig Explosion Occurs 80 Miles Off the Louisiana Coast

 Jones Act Claims for Oil Rig Workers

-Oil rig workers can bring claims under the Jones Act, as well under the General Maritime Law.
+With the help of a Jones Act lawyer, oil rig workers can bring claims under the Jones Act, as well under the General Maritime Law.
 Currently, if a death occurs on the high seas the damages will be severely limited.
 The Limitation of Liability Laws also provide owners of oil rigs and vessels with added protections that in my opinion have no justification.
 The Limitation of Liability Laws are archaic.
 They need to be eliminated.
 Many courts have recognized these laws are outdated and serve no useful function in the modern-day shipping world.
 However, they are still Congressional Acts, and currently, the basis under Maritime Law for any vessel owners to limit their liability for disasters that occur which seriously injure or kill individuals.

 Holding BP Oil Accountable Under Maritime Law